RickDW/bikey/README.md

 Simulink simulation in Matlab.
 A controller can be created with this environment using reinforcement learning.

+## Input files **[important]**
+For now, the locations of the input files for Simulink and Spacar must be changed manually in the code.
+To do this, change the WORKING_DIR variable inside the base.py module.
+It is recommended to use an absolute path to avoid confusion.
+The specified directory will be the working directory for Matlab.

 ## Installation instructions
 To install this Python package, use Python's pip tool: